ACanalejo/rdmqr_unilu2025/README.md

 ## Seminar requirements

 This introductory seminar does not require prior knowledge of statistics, though high-school level of mathematical concepts (like the mean of a variable or the idea of a function) will be assumed.
 The seminar is suitable for students with a qualitative background who want to start learning about quantitative research, as well as for those with some experience in quantitative methods who seek a deeper understanding.
 Experience in R programming is not required, but is an asset.
 ## Course organization

-The course is organized as a bi-weekly seminar that will run during the Fall term of 2025.
-There will be two sessions every two Thursdays from 14:15 to 18:00, starting on September 25th.
-Each session will start with a student presentation of (one of) the applied readings.
-Then, we will delve into the session topic by discussing doubts about the basic readings and expanding on them.
-To help the discussion, students will be asked to answer a number of questions related to the topic of the week *(seminar questions)* that must be uploaded to OLAT before each session.
-Finally, during the second half of the course, students will have to complete three take-home exercises to apply statistical analyses to real-world data.
+The course is organized as a bi-weekly seminar during the Fall term of 2025.
+It will run every two Thursdays from 14:15 to 18:00, starting on September 25th.
+Each session is divided into two parts.
+In the first part, the lecturer will introduce the topic, after which we will discuss the basic reading(s) and expand on them.
+To support the discussion, students will answer a set of *seminar questions* related to the topic of the week, which must be uploaded to OLAT before each session.
+In the second part, one or more students will present an applied reading along with a short research proposal to complement it.
+Finally, during the second half of the course, students will complete three take-home exercises to apply and/or comment on statistical analyses of real-world data.
 ## Learning outcomes

 By the end of this course, students will be able to: